denten-books/plain-text/2-device.md

 > to judge by the voices, stood beings akin to him [@nabokov_invitation_1959, 176].

-In this way, formal literary technique gestures towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume physical form.
+Nabokov's devices gesture towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume physical form.
 Material properties of the book place a hard constraint on its ideational content.
 Nabokov liked to draw attention to that boundary throughout his career, creating meta-literary characters that struggle to escape the page.

 The difficulty of pinpointing the area of transition between thoughts and objects leads to the critic's perpetual inability to capture the material